kevinmatz/KubernetesExercises/TheKubernetesBook_Poulton/Chapter 12 - StatefulSets/statefulsets notes.md

   - For scaling operations, if a Pod is deleted as part of a scale-down, its volume will survive and later scale-ups will attach the new Pods to volumes that match their names

 - Pod failures
-  - If a Pod fails, the controller will restart a new Pod to replace it, but if the failed Pod then recovers after it has been replaced, it would connect to the same volume and two Pods writing to the same volume will result in data corruption
+  - If a Pod fails, and Kubernetes is absolutely certain that the Pod failed or was terminated, the controller will restart a new Pod to replace it
+  - If a Pod were to fail but Kubernetes could not be absolutely certain (it's not sure if there is a network partition or the Pod is rebooting, etc.), there would be the chance that, if the failed Pod eventually recovered after Kubernetes were to replace it with a new one, it would connect to the same volume and two Pods writing to the same volume would result in data corruption
-  - So Kubernetes is careful; "manual intervention is needed before Kubernetes will replace Pods that it *thinks* have failed" (need more detail on this)
+    - So Kubernetes is careful; "manual intervention is needed before Kubernetes will replace Pods that it *thinks* have failed" (but cannot 100% be certain)

 - Headless services
   - If other parts of the application need to be able to connect to individual Pods, you can configure a **headless service** in the StatefulSet definition